Maumasi/Portfolio/README.md

 ---

 ## About me
-I am a combat veteran that was part of one of the U.S. militaries primer fighting forces, an Airborne Army Ranger in the 75th Ranger Regiment with multiple tours of duty in special operations.
+I am a combat veteran that was part of one of the U.S. military primer fighting forces, an Airborne Army Ranger in the 75th Ranger Regiment with multiple tours of duty in special operations.
 Within the first 30 days of exiting the military I started at Full Sail University in the bachelors program for web design and development. <br>

 What interests me in web development in the first place is the fact that I can be as creative as I want to be.
 It’s satisfying to create something and even more so when I get to see others enjoy my work.
 Being able to build my own programs feels like having superpowers in the real world. <br>